 A $100 non-refundable deposit is due at registration.

 We strongly recommend that all excursion participants purchase travel insurance from an insurance carrier of their own choice.
 If you must cancel your trip due to health or other problems, OLLI cannot refund payments unless the travel vendor agrees to refund what OLLI has already paid in advance.

-Here are links to two carriers that were recommended by our vendors:
+Here is one link to a carrier that was recommended by our vendors:

 Activity Level: Moderate

-$150 non-refundable deposit due March 17; remainder due April 28.
-No refund for cancellation after May 9.
+$100 non-refundable deposit due at registration; remainder due June 30.
+No refund for cancellation after June 30.

 Activity Level: Moderate to Active